rosafilgueira/dispel4py_training_material/README.md

 # dispel4py_training_material
 This repository is dedicated to store different training material that we have presented at different events.
-It contains presentations, as well several dispel4py workflows
+It contains presentations, as well several 'simple' dispel4py workflows
+For more complex dispel4py workflows, you can visit the [dispel4py workflows GitHub repository](https://github.com/rosafilgueira/dispel4py_workflows)

 # dispel4py
 dispel4py is a free and open-source Python library for describing abstract stream-based workflows for distributed data-intensive applications.
 It enables users to focus on their scientific methods, avoiding distracting details and retaining flexibility over the computing infrastructure they use.
 It delivers mappings to diverse computing infrastructures, including cloud technologies, HPC architectures and specialised data-intensive machines, to move seamlessly into production with large-scale data loads.
 The dispel4py system maps workflows dynamically onto multiple enactment systems, such as MPI, STORM and Multiprocessing, without users having to modify their workflows.